marioroy/nvidia-driver-on-clear-linux/README.md

 The output will be much smaller for `pre-install-driver` without an argument since it will skip completed sections.
 Run the pre-installer script regardless to switch the boot target to text mode.

 Run `install-driver latest` or acquire the run-file from NVIDIA and save it locally.
-Note: Choosing [latest](https://download.nvidia.com/XFree86/Linux-x86_64/latest.txt) may not always be the latest release.

 ```bash
 $ bash ./pre-install-driver